Teddochi/Reverse_Proxy_Service/README.md

 - "context.py": imports constants from the application for testing

 Application scripts
-- "Run.sh": executes the application using Docker
+- "Run.sh": executes the application using Docker-Compose
+- "Stop.sh": stops the application
 - "Tests.sh": runs unit tests against the running application
 - "Clean_Database.sh": resets the database if desired.
 You should restart the server if you do so.
 - "Docker_Run.sh": This script is used in the Dockerfile to start the application